SECTION 9: FOREIGN FREEHOLD CONDOMINIUMS EXPLAINED: COMPLETE GUIDE

 If you are considering buying a condominium in Phuket, our step-by-step guide covers how to purchase correctly, legal safeguards, and what to expect along the way:

-How to Buy a Condo in Phuket: The Complete Guide
+How to Secure a Condo in Phuket: The Complete Guide

 WHAT SAM SAYS ABOUT “THE FIVE DOORS”